AikePetunia/aboutMe/README.md

 # Aike
-it's not a curriculum.
-discover me, darling.
+te lo juro que no se que agregarle no es un curriculum wtf. it's not a curriculum wtf.